AZ-X/docker-machine-driver-vmware/README.md

 ```shell
 go get -u github.com/AZ-X/docker-machine-driver-vmware
 ```
 ***There is no easy way to release a GitHub project.
-Finally I found one way go through among the [Action Marketplace](https://github.com/marketplace?type=actions).
-I call it fun place.***.
+Finally I found one way go through among the Actions Suggestions from [Marketplace](https://github.com/marketplace?type=actions).
+I call it fun place***.

 ## Usage